-It is useful to have the option to refer patients for specialist health services (dental and medical).
-So that patients might willingly accept your recommendations for referral, the services you suggest must be accessible for them, however the sheer size of Australia often means that patients are willing to travel vast distances to see the 'right' person
+It is useful to have the option to refer patients to both NHS and private specialist health services (dental and medical).
+So that patients might willingly accept your recommendations for referral, the services you suggest must be accessible for them.

 It will also be important for you to be able to meet colleagues for networking and CPD.
 How close are professional meeting places?
-Getting involved with a local ADA Section, or study clubs can be very useful in building contacts and seeking peer review or advice.
+Getting involved with a local BDA Section, deanery network or Local Dental Committee can be very useful in building contacts, peer review and developing a mentoring programme if necessary.